sai-surya-pavuluri/digit-recognizer-app/README.md

 # 🧠 AI Digit Recognizer Tool

 This project is a web-based AI-powered digit recognition app.
-Upload an image of a handwritten digit (0–9), choose a CNN model, and get the prediction(s)!
+Upload an image of a handwritten digit (0–9), choose a CNN model, and get the prediction!

 ---